Ruk33/ruk33.github.io/_posts/2020-11-16-migrating-postgres-sql-database-using-dokku.md

 ## Bonus tip, periodic backups to S3

 Let's add automatic backups.
-First, you will need a AWS account, and then, go to [IAM](https://console.aws.amazon.com/iam/home?#/home).
+First, you will need an AWS account, and then, go to [IAM](https://console.aws.amazon.com/iam/home?#/home).
 [Create a new user](https://console.aws.amazon.com/iam/home?#/users$new?step=details) with Programmatic access.
 Add the Administrator permissions (this is not a good practice so you may want to look up what permissions you need, in this case, we just need to upload files to S3) and finish the process.